-Elizabeth's ISIR shows that her name doesn't match the one the SSA has on file for her SSN.
+Elizabeth's ISIR shows that, according to the SSN match, her name doesn't match the one on file for her SSN.
 When the FAA talks to Elizabeth, she explains that she recently got married and changed her last name.
 Elizabeth gives the FAA a copy of her marriage certificate.
-The FAA plans to disburse aid to Elizabeth and tells her to reenter her current name and advises her to contact SSA to have its database updated to prevent future problems.
+The FAA plans to disburse aid to Elizabeth, but advises her to contact SSA and have the database updated to prevent future problems.